-Aboriginal Affairs and Northern Development Canada (AANDC)'s Family Violence Prevention Program (FVPP) provides funding to assist First Nations in providing access to family violence shelter services and prevention activities to women, children and families ordinarily resident on-reserve.
+Indigenous and Northern Affairs Canada (INAC)'s Family Violence Prevention Program (FVPP) provides funding to assist First Nations in providing access to family violence shelter services and prevention activities to women, children and families ordinarily resident on-reserve.
 There are two components to the program: operational funding for an existing network of 41 shelters in the provinces and in Yukon; and proposal-based prevention projects.
 The expected outcome of the FVPP is the enhanced safety and security of women, children and families living on-reserve.

-For further information on FVPP and eligible recipients, please consult AANDC FVPP.
+For further information on FVPP and eligible recipients, please consult INAC FVPP.

-Please note that each AANDC Regional Office has its own proposal process for review and approval for prevention projects.
-Please contact your AANDC Funding Services Officer in your Regional Office for more information.
+Please note that each INAC Regional Office has its own proposal process for review and approval for prevention projects.
+Please contact your INAC Funding Services Officer in your Regional Office for more information.

 Canada Mortgage and Housing Corporation

 Links to information on programs and financial assistance